dade92/spring-example3/README.md

 Sample maven project for spring boot applications using java and kotlin languages.
 It follows hexagonal architecture principles (https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and uses different testing techniques, especially for the data layer classes.
-It uses some basic concepts of functional programming (like monads) using arrow kotlin library.
 Moreover, it shows usages of other less common technologies (like NoSQL database).
 It contains also a Jenkinsfile to allow continuous integration with jenkins, and a Dockerfile that can be used after the build stage to build a docker image.